automata/noflo.github.io/documentation/_posts/2013-07-12-components.md

 * List of inports (named inbound ports)
 * List of outports (named outbound ports)
-* Handler for component initialization that accepts configuration (the `exports.getComponent = ->` that a componentLoader or graph will pass metadata to)
+* Handler for component initialization that accepts configuration (the `exports.getComponent = ->` that a `componentLoader` or graph will pass metadata to)
-* Handler for connections for each inport (proccess api)
+* Handler for connections for each inport (Proccess API)

 Minimal component written in NoFlo would look like the following: